ros2/rosidl_typesupport/rosidl_typesupport_c/QUALITY_DECLARATION.md

 There is an automated test which runs a linter that ensures each file has a license statement.

+Most recent test results can be found [here](http://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c/copyright).

 ### Copyright Statements [3.iv]

 The copyright holders each provide a statement of copyright in each source code file in `rosidl_typesupport_c`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.

-Most recent test results can be found [here](http://build.ros2.org/view/Epr/job/Epr__rosidl_typesupport__ubuntu_bionic_amd64/lastBuild/testReport/rosidl_typesupport_c/)
+Most recent test results can be found [here](http://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c/copyright).

 ## Testing [4]

 ### Feature Testing [4.i]

-There are currently no public features undergoing tests.
+The features of `rosidl_typesupport_interface` are tested, and their tests are located in the test directory.

+Most recent test results can be found [here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c).

 ### Public API Testing [4.ii]

-There are currently no tests for the public API.
+The public API of `rosidl_typesupport_interface` is tested, and the tests are located in the test directory.

+Most recent test results can be found [here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c).

 ### Coverage [4.iv]